rv178/website/content/posts/bitboards-in-rust.md

 . . . . . . . .
 ```

-As you can observe, the squares containg the pawns have a value of 1 and others have a value of 0.
+As you can observe, the squares containing the pawns have a value of 1 and others have a value of 0.
 A bitboard representing a
 particular piece will have 1 in the squares the piece occupies and 0 in all the other squares.

 Before proceding further, I'd like to shed light on the fact that I'm fairly new to the chess engine development scene, so all suggestions